mpiccirilli/Rlinkedin/README.md

 To Do: <br>
 1/14: Include positions in results <br>
 1/22: Added positions into results, need to update example in readme (below).  <br>
+3/19: Updated ReadMe, gave example to turn list into df

 ```{r}
 my.profile <- getProfile(in.auth)